 - You are not paying sufficient tuition fees this year or are not registered as full-time.

-- You have not given consent to share information with the university when applying for student funding, refer to your award authority.
+- You or your parents have not given consent to share information with the university when applying for student funding, refer to your award authority.